| Other pages: Dialysis Konnections and our Australian Dialysis Unit Guide

 - If you travel by plane or train, make arrangements for special meals (e.g. low-salt, low-fat, diabetic) .
 If diabetic carry glucose tablets and snacks such as low-potassium juice to treat low blood sugar.
 Travel with lunch or nutrition supplement in case of delays.
 Managing diabetes can be simpler by having insulin, syringes and blood glucose monitoring unit in your hand luggage.

 - Pack an emergency supply of bandages, pain killers, insect-bite ointment and anti-diarrhoea pills.
 Ask your health team for names of over-the-counter drugs you may use.
 Avoid over-exposure to the sun - take a high-factor sunscreen and use it - sun protection is very important for transplant patient.

 Be aware that the quality, standards & charges may vary greatly in cities overseas

-Dalysis Abroad Aussie group organises escorted tours with quality dialysis - Japan, Bali & Italy.
+Dalysis Abroad Australian escorted tours with quality dialysis - Japan, Bali & Italy.

-Dialysis at Sea - USA Cruise to faraway places - shipboard medical and dialysis needs are handled by trained medical professionals - USA, Alaska, Hawaii, Mexico, Canada, Bermuda.
+Dialysis at Sea - USA Cruise with shipboard medical and dialysis needs managed by trained medical professionals - USA, Alaska, Hawaii, Mexico, Canada, Bermuda.

 Eurodial Global dialysis group arranges guaranteed sessions with reputable private dialysis centres.